howerj/hexy/readme.md

 A set of highly portable routines for performing a customizable hex-dump, useful when debugging in embedded contexts using routines to print to a UART for instance.

+The library also contains a grab-bag of useful routines and macros that are used to support the hex-dump routines and command line parsing.